How Hong Kong Is Cashing in on Parking2 min read

 In the USA, the parking spot’s price per sq. ft. is about US$3,500 (S$4,670), outpacing the per sq. ft. price of prime residential flats in major cities like Tokyo (S$4,380), London (S$2,360) and New York (S$2,100).
 The only place competition can come from is Hong Kong – at US$4,000 per sq. ft.

-A major reason for the surging price is an increase in car ownership; between to 2006-2016, private cars on the road increased 45% even as parking spaces only went up by 9%.
-The shortage of spaces is thus, not surprising.
-While some investors are cashing in on the real estate boom, those looking for places to park their cars are unhappy about the sky-rocketing prices.
+A major reason for the surging price is an increase in car ownership; between 2006-2016, private cars on the road increased by 45% even as parking spaces only went up by 9%.
+The shortage of space is thus, not surprising.
+While some investors are cashing in on the real estate boom, those looking for places to park their cars are unhappy about the skyrocketing prices.
 Looks like parking woes are not leaving us for some time.